Locations:

 Management and Treatment

-• Physical therapy.
-If your foot has been restricted by a brace or bandaging, your healthcare provider may recommend physical therapy afterward to restore range of motion.
+• Physical therapy: After restricting your foot, your provider might recommend physical therapy to restore its range of motion.

 Advertisement